0xPolygonID/tutorials/mkdocs/docs/issuer/demo-issuer.md

 - @Context (JSON-LD Schema) and CredentialSchema (JSON) URLs
 - credentialStatus: URL to fetch the [Revocation](https://docs.iden3.io/getting-started/claim-revocation/) status of the credential from the Issuer along with the revocation nonce.
 - credentialSubject: Information related to the Subject of the Credential.
 In this example, this includes subject's  `entryDate` and id of the Subject in the `did` format.
-- Other information such as expiration date of the credential, issuance date, and id of the Issuer in the `did` format.
+- Other information such as expiration date of the credential, issuance date, and ID of the Issuer in the `did` format.
 - Proof which includes information such as state of the issuer identity published on-chain, the non-revocation proof for the [authorization claim](https://docs.iden3.io/getting-started/claim/auth-claim/), and the actual credential [signed](https://docs.iden3.io/getting-started/signature-claim/signature/) by the Issuer.